aco_dump: compiling shaders without a GPU

 Mar 20, 2026

 I wrote a tool called aco_dump.
-It takes a SPIR-V binary, runs it through the RADV/ACO pipeline, and dumps the ACO IR.
+You give it a SPIR-V binary and it runs it through the RADV/ACO pipeline and dumps the ACO IR.
 No GPU needed.
-It runs on the noop drm-shim device.

 The problem

-Normally, to see what ACO does to a shader, you need an AMD GPU and a running Vulkan app.
-Capture a frame, extract shaders, set RADV_DEBUG=shaders, look at the dump.
-Slow.
-Limited to whatever app you can run.
+Normally to see what ACO does to a shader you need an AMD GPU and a running Vulkan app.
+You set RADV_DEBUG=shaders, capture a frame, extract the shaders and look at the dump.
+It's a bit annoying especially if you just want to check something quick.

 How it works

-drm-shim is a library that intercepts DRM ioctls and fakes a GPU.
-RADV asks "what hardware is this?", drm-shim answers with whatever gfx level you picked.
-Mesa initializes normally.
-It just can't submit work — which doesn't matter, I only want the compiler output.
+drm-shim basically fakes a GPU by intercepting the DRM ioctls.
+RADV asks what hardware it's running on and drm-shim answers with whatever gfx level you set.
+Mesa initializes fine, it just can't submit work — which doesn't matter since I only care about the compiler output anyway.

-PipelineBuilder is Mesa's internal test utility.
-It constructs Vulkan pipeline objects programmatically, without the full API surface.
-I used this instead of fossilize because I need direct control over pipeline state, not replay of pre-recorded captures.
+PipelineBuilder is the internal test utility in Mesa.
+I used it instead of fossilize because I needed direct control over pipeline state, not replaying pre-recorded captures.

 Usage